 Using the command line is another way to copy protected DVDs to DVD on a Mac from an ISO image.
 This method applies to any Mac OS X, including macOS Ventura.
 Note that you should make sure the command line is correct to avoid any failures.
 So this method is not suitable for novices or those who don't like technical stuff.
 Then you can burn protected DVD ISO image to blank disc as per the steps below:

 - Locate the ISO somewhere easy to locate like the desktop or user home folder.

 - Insert a blank DVD or DVD-DL into the Mac.

-- Type the following command hdiutil burn ~/Path/To/DiskImageFile.iso and it will start to burn ISO file to DVD on Mac automatically.
+- Type the following command: hdiutil burn ~/Path/To/DiskImageFile.iso and it will start to burn the ISO file to a DVD on your Mac automatically.

 FAQ about Protected DVD to DVD Copy on Mac